v2b1n/adi_to_qrz/README.md

 My WSJT-X runs on a raspberry pi.
 After having used the WSJT-X for a while i noticed that the manual upload-procedure to qrz.com is rather boring.
 This script fixes it - being triggered every couple of minutes by cron, it grabs the "wsjtx_log.adi" and the uploads the QSO-records.

+## qrz.com account requirements
+Please keep in mind, that to be able to upload logs automatically you  need a valid qrz.com account and have a valid subcription.
+It is needed needed to get the Logbook API key which is used for uploads via the API.
+The subscription is also needed for the xml-lookups.
+The "XML Logbook Data Subscription" is sufficient.

 ## System requirements & installation instructions

 ### For Linux users